threatpatrols/docker-cfwarp-gost/README.md

 ## Project Fork Credit

-This Docker is based on the work from `caomingjun/warp` that maintains an awesome [blog post](https://blog.caomingjun.com/run-cloudflare-warp-in-docker/en).
+This Docker is heavily based on the work from **caomingjun** that has an awesome blog [post](https://blog.caomingjun.com/run-cloudflare-warp-in-docker/en) and [github](https://github.com/cmj2002/warp-docker) repo.